Habibi: Laying the Open-Source Foundation of Unified-Dialectal Arabic Speech Synthesis: Experiments

 \subsection{Ablation of Data Mixing and Scaling}

-As described in Section~\ref{subsec:dataset}, we applied a denoising enhancement model to the high-noise portion of our training data.
-To assess its impact, we conducted an ablation study on SADA, which is the dataset used to train the Saudi-specialized TTS model.
-Specifically, we varied the sampling ratio between original noisy audio and denoised versions during training, testing three configurations: (1) Ratio 0, using only the original (noisy) sample; (2) Ratio 1, using only the denoised sample; (3) Mixed sampling, selecting the denoised sample with a probability of 0.618.
+As described in \S\ref{subsec:dataset}, we applied a denoising enhancement model to the high-noise portion of our training data.
+To assess its impact, we conducted an ablation study on SADA, the dataset used to train the Saudi-specialized TTS model.
+Specifically, we varied the sampling ratio between original noisy audio and denoised versions during training under three configurations: (i) original audio only (Ratio 0), (ii) denoised audio only (Ratio 1), and (iii) mixed sampling, where the denoised version is selected with probability 0.618.

 The results, summarized in Table~\ref{tab:ablation_data_mixing}, show that training and inference on data from the same source distribution typically yield the best performance.
-However, mixed training with denoised enhancement achieves comparable results in terms of SIM and UTMOS on raw data while performing better when pure clean speech is used as reference prompt.

-Motivated by these findings, we adopted the mixed-sampling approach with a fixed probability of 0.618 as our standard training protocol.
-This ratio was applied only to source data that had a corresponding denoised version; cleaner datasets, as noted in Section~\ref{subsec:dataset}, did not undergo denoising pre-processing.
+However, mixed training with denoised enhancement achieves comparable results on SIM and UTMOS with raw data, while performing better when pure clean speech is used as the reference prompt.
+Based on these results, we adopted mixed sampling with a fixed probability of 0.618 as our default training protocol, applied only to sources with a corresponding denoised version; cleaner datasets were not denoised.

-Furthermore, to systematically examine the effects of data scaling, we conducted three targeted ablation studies focusing on data quality, utterance length diversity, and overall dataset size (Table~\ref{tab:ablation_data_scaling}).
-The results on \texttt{MAR} indicate that the richness of sample length is beneficial to the TTS model's performance (DarijaTTS-clean consists primarily of short segments lasting a few seconds; Darija-S2T contains mainly audio clips ranging from 20 to 30 seconds).
-According to results on \texttt{EGY}, training with clean D1 yields the best result, indicating that data quality remains crucial for the TTS task (the noisy is from the MASC \textit{noisy} subset; the pseudo-clean is filtered with WER-O under 15\% from the noisy; \texttt{EGY-MASC} is a complementary test set drawn from MASC to reduce distributional bias in assessment).
-Finally, expanding from D1 to D2 not only broadens dialect coverage (see Table~\ref{tab:datasets_dialect}), but also enhances overall performance.